 We encourage writers working on the development of a new work of fiction, narrative non-fiction or writing for young adults to apply for Varuna's Publisher Introduction Program.

-Drafts submitted may be for full-length works, novellas, short stories, and/or poetry.
+Drafts submitted may be for full-length works, novellas or short stories.

 Projects may be at any stage of development but you do need to be confident of your direction and voice for the work and be able to show clear evidence of this within your submitted pages.